Poverty is not caused by a lack of money.

 - Money is not made of paper.

-- The purpose of taxes is NOT to balance the budget but rather to engineer our behavior.
+- The purpose of taxes is NOT to balance the budget.

 - The government does not “spend” tax payer money.

-- Fiat money has some advantages over gold.
+- Fiat money has a lot of advantages over gold.

 - Deflation (anti-inflation) is much worse than inflation.